forestgrape/coronavirus/index.md

 #### New Methods ideally are
 - thought through by a variety specialists from different fields
-- simulated
+- simulated if possible
-- tightly supervised, observed and recorded
+- tightly supervised, observed and recorded test
 - published, including raw data

 __Note__: